1 / 2

 Ayuda

 Before a major shake up in the community group, we had been juggling a mix of projects —establishing gardens, processing firewood, doing small building and repair jobs, and preparing for spring planting.
-Alongside that, there’s a steady rhythm of cleanup work: clearing rubbish, collecting scrap metal and organic debris, and bringing old houses and outdoor spaces back into use.
-It’s hands-on, varied, and satisfying work that is exclusively non-for-profit and in service to the community and all participants - including you!
+Alongside that, there’s a steady rhythm of cleanup help: clearing rubbish, collecting scrap metal and organic debris, and bringing old houses and outdoor spaces back into use.
+It’s hands-on, varied, and satisfying task that is exclusively non-for-profit and in service to the community and all participants - including you!

 We do not operate a business and are focused on self-reliance and providing as much of our own food and land-based supplies as possible, so you can come feeling confident that your much appreciated contribution will be going towards co-creating a beautiful exemplary communal situation.
 Most tasks are done together, with plenty of opportunity to learn, share skills, and laugh and enjoy the process.
 There’s also occasional help with sheep, cows, and animal care depending on the season and your interest.

-This summer experiment is an invitation to explore community, connection, and shared work — but forming a community is always a challenge.
+This summer experiment is an invitation to explore community, connection, and shared tasks — but forming a community is always a challenge.
 One half of our original seed pod has chosen to focus on family, and another family lives on the property, so their privacy and boundaries must be respected.

 We are a family-led household with a 6-month-old baby girl and a very active 10-year-old son, so safety, kindness, and mindfulness around children are essential.